341 George Street, Sydney: Recent developments

 Originally the Bank occupied only the lower floors and the 9th floor which was used for staff facilities.
 The upper office floors were occupied by a series of tenants.
 The building was designed to accommodate tenants by providing two entrances outside the main banking chamber.
-Tenants in the early years included Peddle Thorp and Walker, architects, Stephen Jacques and Stephen, lawyers, Australian Portland Cement Pty Ltd, Australian Security Ltd, The Trade Commissioner of France and the Metal Trades Employers Association.
+Tenants in the early years included Peddle Thorp & Walker, architects, Stephen Jacques & Stephen, lawyers, Australian Portland Cement, Australian Security Ltd, The Trade Commissioner of France and the Metal Trades Employers Association.
 The United States Consulate rented premises in the building from the 1930s to 1970.
 During the World War II, U.S. General Douglas Macarthur used the Board Room for staff meetings.
 According to notes in the Westpac Archives it was also the scene of an occasional Court Martial.

 In 1949 the Bank entered a field which was previously under the monopoly of government owned institutions, Savings Bank operations.
 This led to an expansion in the Bank's operations and they began to fill more floors of the 341 George Street building.
 A series of building applications for minor internal changes to the leased floors record the progressive modification that the building underwent.
 These included altering the partitions and office subdivisions on many of the floors.
 In the 1950s the Bank's expanded operations lead to the demolition of the former caretaker's flat on the eighth floor to make way for more generic office spaces.
 In the 1960s improved services were introduced into the building on various levels through false ceilings of acoustic tiles.

 The building remained the Head Office of the Bank of New South Wales until 1970, when the continued growth of the Bank has again made a larger head office building necessary.
 After 117 years on the site the operation moved to a newly erected high rise building, 60 Martin Place, on the corner of Macquarie Street.
 The last tenant, the U.S. Consulate, also found larger quarters elsewhere.
 The building was assigned as the Bank's biggest branch in the CBD, with nearly 400 staff and about 350 staff from the wider administration of the Bank.

 In 2002 Westpac Banking Corp sold the site as part of its process of rationalising its property holdings.
 The Bank has recently sold many of its former branches and flagship sites, including the Bank's headquarters at 60 Martin Place, as it pursues a policy of leasing premises rather than owning them.
 Westpac will lease the 341 George Street site for a further three years before vacating the site.